Contrast-Security-OSS/docs/content/installation/node/YAML-properties-node.md

 Contrast supports YAML-based configuration for the Node agent.
 This allows you to store configuration on disk that you can override with environment variables or command-line arguments.

-> **Note:** While property formatting in YAML configuration files is shared by all Contrast agents, each agent must use its specified file.
+> **Note:** While all Contrast agents share the same property formatting in YAML configuration files, each agent must use its specified file.

 ## Load Path